khangtran85/8-Week-SQL-Challenge/README.md

 *Each question is answered in a separate SQL file stored in the [`DannysDiner/`](DannysDiner/) folder.*
 ### Highlighted Query
-One of the standout queries isn't necessarily complex, but it's powerful in the insight it delivers: it shows how **Window functions** can be elegantly combined within a **CASE WHEN** statement.
-This technique not only enhances readability but also reduces the overall length of the query significantly.

 ```sql
 USE DannysDinerDBUI;
 GO